 Above: Marble slab with pronounced veining.

-The timeless look of wood countertops is coming back in a big way.
-This warm, inviting material has its charm, but you also have to consider its drawbacks.
+The timeless look of butcherblock countertops is coming back in a big way.
+As a warm, inviting material, wood certainly has its charm, but you also have to consider its drawbacks.

 - One of the least costly choices

 - Can be refinished to look like new

 - One of the few materials that can be installed by homeowners